mikkokotila/random/README.md

 # looking for pseudo randomness from cubes

+One of the interesting things about randomness is that increasing the length of the integer does not necessarily increase the randomness of the integer.
+For example 1000^1000^1000^1000 produces a very large integer with very low entropy.
+In fact, 100 + 23 has a Shannon entropy score of

 At the moment the script/s perform the simple task of creating an entropy score for the integers that come up in a given calculation (e.g. 2 ^ 8 ^ 7) which happens to have a very high entropy score in terms of single-digit integer frequency.

 You can see the speed comparison of the scripts side-by-side in this video: